dpettigrew/DPTheme/README.md

 	- (void)setCurrentTheme:(DPTTheme *)theme

 to change the theme at any time.
 The kDPTThemeManagerSchemeChangedNotification will be posted when the theme changes.
-Your view controllers can listen for this.
+Your view controllers can listen for this and update dynamically.

 Labels
 ------